 In terms of making the current living environment safer, rather than relocating, you may be interested in our Safer Independent Living in Berkshire guide.

-This guide looks at possibilities in the county so that you can help your elderly relative make the right decision about their future.
+This guide looks at possibilities in the county so that you can help your elderly relative make the right decisions about their future.

 Downsizing means moving into a smaller property.
 This move often frees up capital for potential future care costs.
-It is a common step for the elderly to make in between moving into a care home.
-Situations that often trigger the move include a partner dying or a larger house becoming too strenuous to maintain.
+It is a common step for the elderly to make before moving into a care home.
+Situations that often trigger this move include a partner passing away or a larger house becoming too strenuous to maintain.